 While attending law school, Ms. Baggett served as a member of the Texas Tech Law Review and interned for the Honorable Sam A. Lindsay, District Judge, Northern District of Texas.

-Ms. Baggett was recognized as a Texas "Rising Star" in 2012 and 2017 in the area of Business Litigation by Super Lawyers magazine.
+Ms. Baggett was recognized as a Texas "Rising Star" in 2012 and again in 2017 and 2018 in the area of Business Litigation by Super Lawyers magazine.

 Represented client in action to discover identities of online posters, providing client an avenue to protect reputation and business against anonymous individuals.
 Protected order allowing pre-suit investigation through appellate process.

 Negotiated favorable settlements for subcontractors in numerous multiparty cases in Dallas County (in trial court and arbitration).